bonny/WordPress-Simple-History/readme.txt

 * **User profiles**<br>
 info about added, updated or removed users
 * **User logins**<br>
-see when a user login & logout
+see when a user login & logout.
+Also see when a user fails to login (good way to catch brute-force login attempts).
 * **Failed user logins**<br>
 see when someone has tried to log in, but failed.
 The log will then include ip address of the possible hacker.